 Turner Brooks Professor Adjunct.
 Mr. Brooks is a principal of Turner Brooks Architects, based in New Haven.
 The firm, established in Starksboro, Vermont, in 1972, initially designed (and often built) small houses and community facilities local to the area.
 The firm's current work includes a building that is to house a "Trapezium" for the practice, teaching, and performance of circus arts in Brattleboro, Vermont; a new arts program facility, including a theater on the campus of the Burgundy Farm Country Day School in Alexandria, Virginia; and a house in Lake Placid, New York.
 Recently completed is a new Community Building at the Cold Spring School in New Haven; and a house in the Catskills for two geologists and family.
 Past projects include houses, mostly in the New England area, and institutional work, including the Cushing Collection at the Yale School of Medicine, a small museum and archive space exhibiting the work and collections of the pioneering brain surgeon Dr. Harvey Cushing; a new rural campus that includes dorms and community teaching facilities at an institution for the treatment of children with autism spectrum disorder in Harris, New York; student housing at Marlboro College in Vermont; the Gilder Boathouse for Yale University; the Richard W. Woolworth Library of the Stonington Historical Society; and the Gates Center for the College of the Atlantic in Bar Harbor, Maine.
 The monograph Turner Brooks: Work was published in 1995.
 His work also has been featured in books and magazines domestically and abroad and in exhibitions at Middlebury College, Hampshire College, and Yale School of Architecture.

 He has received grants from the National Endowment for the Arts and the Graham Foundation; was awarded a Mid-Career Rome Prize Fellowship in 1984; and in 2015 received the Sidonie Miskimin Clauss Prize for Teaching Excellence in the Humanities.
 He has taught at Carnegie Mellon University, Virginia Polytechnic Institute, Rensselaer Polytechnic Institute, the University of Miami, Middlebury College, and the University of Vermont.
 Mr. Brooks received B.A. and M.Arch. degrees from Yale University.

 Brennan Buck Critic.
 Mr. Buck is principal of the firm FreelandBuck, based in New York City and Los Angeles.
-His work and writing, which focuses on technology within the discipline and its associated aesthetic culture, has been published in Log, Frame, Architectural Record, Detail, and Surface, as well as several recent books on architecture and technology.
-He has worked for Neil M. Denari Architects and Johnston Marklee & Associates in Los Angeles and taught at the University of Applied Arts, Vienna; the University of Pennsylvania; Syracuse University; and the Royal Danish Academy in Copenhagen.
+FreelandBuck has been recognized as a member of the 2017 Architectural Design Vanguard and named a 2018 MoMA PS1 Young Architects Program Finalist.
+Mr. Buck's work and writing, which focuses on technology within the discipline, has been published in Log, Frame, Architectural Record, The Washington Post, and The New York Times; and has been exhibited at the Museum of Modern Art and the Renwick Gallery of the Smithsonian American Art Museum.
+He has taught at the University of Applied Arts, Vienna; the University of Pennsylvania; Syracuse University; and the Royal Danish Academy in Copenhagen.
 Mr. Buck received a B.S. from Cornell University and an M.Arch. from the University of California at Los Angeles.